vertica/VerticaPy/docs/source/examples_learn_iris.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_model_plot.html

-We can add this probability to the :py:mod:`vDataFrame`.
+We can add this probability to the :py:func:`~verticapy.vDataFrame`.

 .. code-block:: python